vinceskahan/v5wiki/forecasting.md

 </div>
 ```

-3. Add a couple of lines to the `[Seasons]` section of the weeWX configuration file
+3. Add directives to the `[Seasons]` section of the weeWX configuration file that tell the CheetahGenerator to use the forecast extensions, and to copy the forecast CSS and icons.

 ```
 [StdReport]